Langhus: Notable Langhus locals

 Several well-known musicians began their careers in the Langhus area during the mid to late 1980s, playing at the local practice room, including the black metal band Mayhem and black metal artist Simen Hestnæs.
 The opera singer and conductor Rolf Nykmark began his career in the Langhus area.

+The Norwegian football player Antonio Nusa is from Langhus.
+He is known for playing very well for the Norwegian national team.